Adhesive: Methods to improve adhesion

 The quality of adhesive bonding depends strongly on the ability of the adhesive to efficiently cover (wet) the substrate area.
 This happens when the surface energy of the substrate is greater than the surface energy of the adhesive.
 However, high-strength adhesives have high surface energy.
 Thus, they bond poorly to low-surface-energy polymers or other materials.
 To solve this problem, surface treatment can be used to increase the surface energy as a preparation step before adhesive bonding.
 Importantly, surface preparation provides a reproducible surface allowing consistent bonding results.
 The commonly used surface activation techniques include plasma activation, flame treatment and wet chemistry priming.

+Electrically-debondable adhesive (EDA)

+Adhesives can be designed so that they debond when an electric current or electric field is applied, thereby eliminating part damage, or the need for heating.

 Failure

 There are several factors that could contribute to the failure of two adhered surfaces.
 Sunlight and heat may weaken the adhesive.
 Solvents can deteriorate or dissolve adhesive.
 Physical stresses may also cause the separation of surfaces.
 When subjected to loading, debonding may occur at different locations in the adhesive joint.
 The major fracture types are the following: